data-gymnasia/courses/content/programming-in-python/content.md

 ::: .exercise
 **Exercise**
-Suppose you have imported a function _{code.language-python}fileBugReport_ with two parameters: _{code.language-python}id_ and _{code.language-python}description_.
+Suppose you have imported a function *{code.language-python}file_bug_report* with two parameters: _{code.language-python}id_ and _{code.language-python}description_.
 Suppose also that you have a _{code.language-python}dict_ called _{code.language-python}bugs_ whose keys are ids and whose values are strings representing descriptions.
 Write a loop which performs the action of filing each bug report in the dictionary.
 :::

     pre(data-executable)
-      | def fileBugReport(id, description):
+      | def file_bug_report(id, description):
       |     "A dummy function which represents filing a bug report"
       |     print(f"bug {id} ({description}) successfully filed")
       |